ThePieBaker90/On-The-Rim/Items/Magic Items/Bag of Storing.md

 tags:
   - Item
   - Magic-Item
+  - Unique
 ---
+- Items placed inside will appear in a designated room.
+You may change the designated room with a 1 minute ritual or by expending a level 1 spell slot while in the new room.
-Items placed inside will appear inside the [[Facility Anomaly#Storage|Storage Room in the Facility Anomaly]].
-The items cannot be retrieved through the bag, living creatures will be rejected by the bag, and the items will be sorted in the room.
+- The items cannot be retrieved through the bag, living creatures will be rejected by the bag, and the items will be sorted in the room.

-*A perfectly white [[Plasteel]] weave satchel with AN-5570-{Group} imprinted on the side.*
+- *A perfectly white [[Plasteel]] weave satchel with "Experiment 5733" imprinted on the side.*

-Cost: 2000
+- Cost: 2000